HackerYou/HYFallBootcamp2014/3-JavaScript/Week 5/Day 4/exercises/answers.md

 }
 ```

 This is why Douglas Crockford advised in his book JavaScript – The Good Parts to declare all variables at the top of the function body.
+If the variable is declared outside of the function then don't use the `var` keyword, simply re-assign the variable to a value.

 ## Function "Hoisting"